 1. Overview

-This article continues the Registration with Spring Security series with a look at how to properly implement Roles and Privileges.
+This tutorial continues the Registration with Spring Security series with a look at how to properly implement Roles and Privileges.

-• the Role – this represents the high-level roles of the user in the system; each role will have a set of low-level privileges
+- The Role represents the high-level roles of the user in the system.
+Each role will have a set of low-level privileges.

 Here’s the user: